cakephp/docs/en/development/testing.rst

     $article = ArticleFactory::make()->persist();

 The factories help creating associated fixtures too.
-Assuming that articles belongs to many authors, we can now for example create 5 articles with each 2 authors:
+Assuming that articles belongs to many authors, we can now, for example, create 5 articles each with 2 authors:

 ``$articles = ArticleFactory::make(5)->with('Authors', 2)->getEntities();``